milonmaze/privacy-terms-observatory-beta/www.digitalocean.com/legal/terms-of-service-agreement.md

 System Status
 Share your ideas

-© 2021 DigitalOcean, LLC.
+© 2022 DigitalOcean, LLC.
 All rights reserved.

 We use cookies to provide our services and for analytics and marketing.
-To find out more about our use of cookies, please see our Privacy Policy and Cookie and Tracking Notice.
+To find out more about our use of cookies, please see our Privacy Policy.
 By continuing to browse our website, you agree to our use of cookies.

-I understand
+OK